 Painters and the family taking a break: James Williams on left with his mother-in-law, Jessie Brown in hat.
 Two other painters are on right.
 Above right is a photograph on March 3, 1928 taken by James looking north to the Golden Gate before the bridge was built.
 Note the light bulbs on the cross in the foreground.
 Articles about the annual Easter Sunrise Service below.

 The early crosses were located on the eastern downtown viewpoint atop Mt.
-Davidson, at the edge of the old property between Leland Stanford and Adolph Sutro.
+Davidson, at the edge of the property purchased by developer A.S.
+Baldwin from the Adolph Sutro estate.
 The cross being painted didn’t make it through the winter though, being destroyed by flames in December 1928.
 By March 1929, the San Francisco Examiner reported of a 3rd cross being constructed: “big cross on Mt.
 Davidson lighted with wands of electrical lights.”

-Emma, the wife of the developer, A. S. Baldwin, below right, in front of a model home planned for the Golden Gate Exposition on Treasure Island, donated the six acre crest of Mount Davidson for the 103-foot high cross making it visible from most parts of San Francisco by day and up to 75 miles away when illuminated at night.
-Designed by the builders of San Francisco’s tallest buildings, George Kelham and Henry J. Brunnier, the fifth cross to be built on the site and the world’s largest, at the time, was dedicated in 1934.
-(Courtesy California Association of REALTORS®.}
+Emma, the wife of the developer, A. S. Baldwin, below right, in front of a model home planned for the Golden Gate Exposition on Treasure Island, donated the six acre crest of Mount Davidson to the City park for the 103-foot high cross, making it visible from most parts of San Francisco by day and up to 75 miles away when illuminated at night.
+Designed by the architect of San Francisco’s tallest buildings, George Kelham , and Engineer Henry J. Brunnier, the fifth cross to be built on the site and the world’s largest, at the time, was dedicated in 1934 and now on public rather than private property (Courtesy California Association of REALTORS®).

 Clarence F. Pratt, Chairman of the Sunrise Easter Service Committee, Director of Pacific Coast Aggregates, Inc., and President of the Outdoor Christmas Tree Association of California, in front of the cross he worked to have built in 1934.
 Built with $20,000 donated by subscribers, thirty thousand feet of lumber were used to form the 750 cubic yards of concrete around thirty tons of reinforced steel.
 (Courtesy Glenn Gullmes.)